ahma2003/Facial-Key-points-Detection-Project/README.md

 * **Features**
 Detect facial key points: Identify key landmarks on a face using a CNN model.

 Visualize key points: Overlay the detected key points on the face for visualization.

 Graphical User Interface: User-friendly GUI for easy interaction.

 Real-time detection: Perform real-time key points detection using a webcam.
-Load and save images: Ability to load images from disk and save the processed images.

 * **Technologies Used**
   Programming Language: Python
   Libraries: